apache/pekko/akka-docs/src/main/paradox/persistence-plugins.md

 ## Eager initialization of persistence plugin

 By default, persistence plugins are started on-demand, as they are used.
 In some case, however, it might be beneficial to start a certain plugin eagerly.
-In order to do that, you should first add `akka.persistence.Persistence` under the `akka.extensions` key.
+In order to do that, you should first add `org.apache.pekko.persistence.Persistence` under the `akka.extensions` key.
 Then, specify the IDs of plugins you wish to start automatically under `akka.persistence.journal.auto-start-journals` and `akka.persistence.snapshot-store.auto-start-snapshot-stores`.